Our worship services are heavily participatory. From time to time you may receive an honor and be called to help perform part of a service.

 • Bow at “Baruch Adonai” and stand back up at “L’Olam Vaed”

-• The cantor will repeat the second line, remain facing the ark
+• The rabbi will repeat the second line, remain facing the ark

-• When the cantor finishes, you may turn around and return to your seat.
-The rabbi and/or cantor may approach you to shake your hand
+• When the rabbi finishes, you may turn around and return to your seat.
+The rabbi may approach you to shake your hand

 (back to top)